-The Appeals Panel should consist of 3 or 4 people who were not directly involved in the matters detailed in the complaint, at least one of whom is a current Trustee.
+The Appeals Panel will ideally consist of 2 or 3 people who were not directly involved in the matters detailed in the complaint, including one or more current Trustees.
 One panel member must be independent of the management and running of the school.